 Welcome to the second issue of the Cloud Technology and Security Alert News Digest.
-Today it’s security, security, security: we’ll discuss dangerous malware plugins and themes aimed at CMS administrators, security in the Internet of Things, private web cams left wide open, and the coming marriage of SQL-NoSQL.
+Today it’s security, security, security: we’ll discuss dangerous malware plugins and themes aimed at CMS administrators, security in the Internet of Things, private webcams left wide open, and the coming marriage of SQL-NoSQL.

 Malware plugins and themes for popular CMS

 Security Week reports on a new white paper published by the Dutch security firm Fox-IT, describing the existence of plugins and themes – some claiming to be pirated versions of popular commercial packages – for Drupal, WordPress, and Joomla.
-The software includes build-in backdoor vulnerabilities providing access to external control.
+The software includes built-in backdoor vulnerabilities providing access to external control.
 The Security Week article includes important identifying information.

 SQL and NoSQL

 Simon Bisson over at ZDNet just posted an interesting discussion about converging use cases and feature sets between SQL and NoSQL databases.
 With exploding volumes of data coming into play and our ever more complicated reliance on data resources, this trend can only pick up speed.

 According to ZDNet, IBM’s X-Force Threat Intelligence Quarterly has proposed a five-point security model implementation to counter some of the very real and current threats to devices attached to the “Internet of Things.”
 All of us – no matter which industry segment we serve – would be well served to adopt these guidelines.